skylight-hq/skylight.digital/_projects/ct_ece_reporter.md

     collection systems to better understand and evaluate the impact of their work with young children and their families.
-As a first step in that effort, we're building a pilot data collection tool to help OEC gather data from early care and education providers that would ease the burden on users and improve data quality.
+As a first step in that effort, we're building a pilot data collection tool to help OEC gather data from early care and education providers, ease the burden on users, and improve data quality.
   </p>